Impact of COVID-19 on our activities in 2020

 We received 756 reports of suspected misconduct in 2020 (2019: 977).
 Sixty-one of these reports were related to circumstance changed by the COVID-19 pandemic and included—among others—health and safety concerns, problems related to remote work or requests for advice on specific quarantine-related issues.
 Around 44 percent of all reports we received in 2020 did not involve a compliance allegation.
 Those reports were resolved through E&C advisory services or referred to appropriate departments, such as our People & Culture teams, for further action.
 We closely worked with the functions handling those reports, to ensure they were addressed as quickly as possible during the pandemic.

-In 2020, we investigated and closed 431 cases that involved potential violations of PMI’s Guidebook for Success and compliance policies (2019: 653).
+In 2020, we investigated and closed 431 cases that involved potential violations of PMI’s Code of Conduct and compliance policies (2019: 653).
 Violations were substantiated in 54 percent of these cases (2019: 57 percent substantiated), with “Workplace Integrity” accounting for 30 percent of all violations (2019: 26 percent) and “Theft and Fraud” accounting for 22 percent of all violations (2019: 31 percent).
 Corrective actions and disciplinary sanctions were implemented following these investigations.
 Employment termination represented 36 percent of all disciplinary sanctions in 2020 (2019: 45 percent).

 Preventing bribery and corruption